j84lee/j84lee.github.io/content/post/Pyforest-Automate-Package-Import-Process-for-Your-Data-Science-Project/index.md

 This is my daily dose of Python tricks.
 I hope this post can help you.
 I strongly recommend you try [cookiecutter](https://github.com/iamjohnnyli/cookiecutter_data_analysis) and [Pyforest](https://github.com/8080labs/pyforest) to automate your Data Science/Analysis workflow.

 ------------------------
-{{<fin "pyforest-automate-package-import-process-in-your-data-science-project" "Pyforest - Automate Package Import Process in Your Data Science Project">}}
+{{<fin "pyforest-automate-package-import-process-for-your-data-science-project" "Pyforest - Automate Package Import Process for Your Data Science Project">}}

 ------------------------